FAQs: Becket Fund’s Lawsuits Against HHS

 - What are the policy implications of denying religious freedom to business owners?

 As part of the Affordable Care Act passed in 2010, all group health plans must now provide—at no cost to the recipient—certain “preventive services.”
 In September 2010, the government announced a general list of “preventive services,” but asked the Institute of Medicine (IOM) to recommend a list of “preventive services for women.”
-Religious groups urged the IOM to not include sterilization and contraceptive services in the mandate.
-Undeterred, the IOM made recommendations that included the two services, and the government adopted them in the summer of 2011.
+Religious groups urged the IOM not to include sterilization and contraceptive services in the mandate.
+Undeterred, the IOM made recommendations that included all FDA-approved contraceptive drugs and devices as well as sterilization methods, and the government adopted those recommendations in the summer of 2011.

-The government mandate requires group health plans to pay for several preventive services for women: annual well-woman visits; screening for gestational diabetes, HPV, HIV, and domestic violence; and counseling for sexually transmitted infections, HIV and domestic violence, as well as breastfeeding support and supplies.
-None of these nine services are morally troublesome for our clients—Ave Maria University, Belmont Abbey College, Colorado Christian University, EWTN, Wheaton College, or Hobby Lobby.
+The HHS mandate requires all group health plans and health insurance issuers to provide coverage for several preventive services for women: annual well-woman visits; screening for gestational diabetes, HPV, HIV, and domestic violence; and counseling for sexually transmitted infections, HIV and domestic violence, as well as breastfeeding support and supplies.
+None of these nine services are morally troublesome for our clients.

 It is the tenth government-mandated service that puts them in a moral bind.
-It requires: “[a]ll Food and Drug Administration approved contraceptive methods, sterilization procedures, and patient education and counseling for all women with reproductive capacity.”
+It requires coverage of “[a]ll Food and Drug Administration approved contraceptive methods, sterilization procedures, and patient education and counseling for all women with reproductive capacity.”

 James Madison famously said that conscience is “the most sacred of all property.”
 Conscience—particularly in the religious sense—is the right all of us have not to be forced by the government to violate our religion.
 It is a right that we have always recognized in this country—from religious exemptions for Quakers who could not fight in the military, to religious exemptions for those who could not work on certain days of the week, to religious exemptions for those who could not pledge allegiance to the flag, to religious exemptions for corrections workers who could not be involved in capital punishment, to religious exemptions for health-care personnel who could not be involved in abortions.
 It is a bedrock principle of our Constitution, our history, and our basic liberty.

-Although many of these institutions do not have objections to traditional contraception, all are opposed to abortion-inducing drugs, namely, the “morning after pill” and “week after pill.”
+No. In fact, more Protestant institutions have challenged the mandate in court than have Catholic institutions.
+Additionally, many non-Catholic businesses owners are challenging the mandate, such as Becket Fund’s client Hobby Lobby Stores.
+Although many of these institutions do not have objections to traditional contraception, all are opposed to abortion-inducing drugs, such as the “morning after pill” and “week after pill.”
 Like Catholics, they believe human life begins at the moment of conception, and believe these drugs can end life after that moment, a violation of their deeply held religious beliefs.

 Additionally, a broad coalition of people across the political spectrum and religious lines have come together in opposition to this mandate.
 Here are a few examples: